Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/setup-apollo-vue.md

 ![](/uploads/step_three_cli.png)

-search for vue-cli-plugin-apollo and select it
+Search for vue-cli-plugin-apollo and select it

 ![](/uploads/step_four_cli.png)

-then click install and sit back.
+Then click install and sit back.
 You will get a prompt to scaffold other stuff, ignore it and continue:

 ![](/uploads/step_five_cli.png)